 - 1. The validity term of assessments attained including components taken elsewhere that have been approved as part of the examination programme and exemptions granted is unlimited. - 2.
 In an individual case, the examination board may extend the validity term limited pursuant to the second paragraph.
-With regard to an examination component of which the validity term has expired, the examination board may designate a replacement examination component or impose an additional or replacement assessment before the student is admitted to the examination. - 3.
+With regard to an examination component of which the validity term has expired, the examination board may designate a replacement examination component

+- or impose an additional or replacement assessment before the student is admitted to the examination. - 3.
 Special circumstances shall be reasonably taken into account when limiting the period of validity in accordance with the second paragraph.
-Special circumstances must be reported to the student advisor in good time.
+Special circumstances must be reported to the student's academic coach in good time.
 'In good time' means they have been reported four weeks after commencement.
 In extending the validity by the examination board, reasonable account will be taken of the extent to which the special circumstances influenced the exceeding of the limited validity period.
 In case of special circumstances, the period of validity is extended at least by the duration of the financial support granted on the basis of the Profiling Fund Regulations.

-7.13(2)(k) of the WHW FR: right of consent OC: right to be consulted
+7.13(2)(k) of the WHW

-4. Partial assessments or assignments for which no EC are awarded and which are attained within a course unit that has not been successfully completed will lapse after the academic year in which they were attained.
+4. Partial assessments or assignments for which no EC are awarded and which are attained within a course unit that has not been successfully completed will lapse after the academic year in which they were attained, or 6 months after they are attained (whichever is the later).